Please read the following Back to School information for the Lion PRIDE Academy.

 Dear Lion P.R.I.D.E.
 Parents, Guardians, and Students:

-Welcome to the first year of the Lion P.R.I.D.E.
+Welcome to the second year of the Lion P.R.I.D.E.
 Academy (LPA).
 I hope everyone had a great summer, and I look forward to a great school year.
 The following information highlights significant events, dates, and important information that will make the transition to the new school year successful.

 What to Expect from the Lion P.R.I.D.E.
 Academy?